grtetrault/grtetrault.github.io/_posts/2022-03-23-greedoids-p1.md

 One well known example is Huffman coding.

 In the next post, the capabilities and limitations of greedoids will be explored further.
-To that end, the greedy algorithm for greedoids will be given and used to develop an algorithm to solve the scheduling problem.
+To that end, [objective functions](https://en.wikipedia.org/w/index.php?title=Objective_function) will be discussed and used to develop a generic greedy algorithm for greedoids.
-The aim is to give a picture of when one can use greedoids and why one would want to.
+The aim is to give a picture of when one can use greedoids and how one would do so.

 Thanks for reading!